orcslab/Home-Page/article_template.md

 Use Rstudio's [R Markdown](http://rmarkdown.rstudio.com) capabilities if you need to embed code, or John Gruber's [Markdown:Dingus](http://daringfireball.net/projects/markdown/dingus) otherwise.
 If you choose to use other editors, the burden is on you to keep the standards of the home page.

-For a good example of Markdown in action, check [this page](http://daringfireball.net/projects/markdown/syntax) and the [Markdown code that generates it](http://daringfireball.net/projects/markdown/syntax.text).
+You can simply use this template as a basis for your article.
+To get the raw text version of this template, just [click here](https://raw.githubusercontent.com/ORCSLab/Home-Page/master/article_template.md).
+For another good example of Markdown in action, check [this page](http://daringfireball.net/projects/markdown/syntax) and the [Markdown code that generates it](http://daringfireball.net/projects/markdown/syntax.text).

 ### Document header
 Do not use the _title_, _author_, etc. fields in the document header.
 Actually, unless you really need something in particular, you can simply use (like I did in this template):